Nateil503/30DayChallenge/README.md

 Next was the process to create the file for the installed requirements.
 ![image](https://github.com/user-attachments/assets/9d016711-3a7a-4baf-8099-631ea3a94101)

 Finally I entered my AWS credentials to connect to the IAM console as well as access to the S3 buckets.
+Using the aws configure command prompt.

 I was confused by running into this problem.
 ![image](https://github.com/user-attachments/assets/7a5c2fe7-d1f7-4112-b24e-3d3f03eb2c7d)